vasic-digital/SDK/Android/Documentation/Main.md

 ## Registering the IPC SDK application

-Since the Client and Extension SDK IPC applications must be 'aware' of each other, we have to 'register' them.
+Since the Client and Extension IPC applications must be 'aware' of each other, we have to 'register' them.
 Reregistration is performed in a couple of simple steps:

 - Tbd.